indeedeng/imhotep/docs/sample-queries.md

 ####<a name="groups"></a>Groups

-The following query returns data about the World Cup groups: average number of World Cup appearances, average age, and average player rank.
+The following query returns data about the World Cup groups: average number of World Cup appearances, average age, and average country rank.
 Group D and G were rough.
 Group F and H were easy.
 Group H was also the youngest and least experienced, while group C was the oldest and most experienced.

 <pre>from worldcup2014 2014-07-01 2014-07-02 group by Group select Selections/count(), Age/count(), Rank/count()</pre>